 About Lawrenceville Utilities

 The City of Lawrenceville was founded in 1821 and has been in the utility business more than 100 years!
-Lawrenceville Utilities, owned and operated by the City of Lawrenceville, is made up of four different departments, or utilities:
+Lawrenceville Utilities, owned and operated by the City of Lawrenceville, is made up of three different departments, or utilities:

 - Natural Gas